Gamle Oslo

 The borough also includes islands and islets in the Oslofjord: Kavringen, Nakholmen, Lindøya, Hovedøya, Bleikøya, Gressholmen, Rambergøya, Langøyene and Heggholmen.

+In the Oslo borough reform in 2004, the borough Helsfyr-Sinsen was removed, and the neighborhoods Ensjø, Etterstad Valle-Hovin and Helsfyr were included in Gamle Oslo.

 In the municipal election of 2007 all borough councils became elective, until then most had been appointed by the city council.
-Labour became the largest party with 5 representatives, the Socialist Left have 3, the Conservatives, Liberals and the Red Electoral Alliance 2 each, and the Progress party 1.
+Labour became the largest party with five representatives, the Socialist Left have three, the Conservatives, Liberals and the Red Electoral Alliance two each, and the Progress party one.

 Politics

 As a borough of Oslo, Gamle Oslo is governed by the city council of Oslo as well as its own borough council.
 The council leader is Emil Snorre Alnæs from the Green Party and the deputy leader is Agnes Viljugrein, of the Labour Party.
 The Green Party has the most seats.
 The 15 seats are distributed among the following political parties for the 2019–2023 term: